-Choose either ESOC 214 or ISTA 116, then take ISTA 320 Data Visualization, and ISTA 321 Data Mining
+Choose either ESOC 214 or ISTA 116, then take ISTA 320 Data Visualization, and ISTA 321 Data Mining.
+One elective is also required.

 Understanding uncertainty and variation in modern data: data summarization and description, rules of counting and basic probability, data visualization, graphical data summaries, working with large data sets, prediction of stochastic outputs from quantitative inputs.
 Operations with statistical computer packages such as R.